smguilia/overview-1/manage-scc.md

 ## Governing resource configuration for platform servcies
 {: #govern-platform}

-As a security or compliance focal, you can use the {{site.data.keyword.compliance_short}} to define configuration rules for the platform services that you use.
+As a security or compliance focal, you can use the {{site.data.keyword.compliance_short}} to define configuration rules for the platform services that you're working with in {{site.data.keyword.cloud_notm}}.

 [Config rules](#x3084914){: term} are used to enforce the configuration standards that you want to implement across your accounts.
 For more details about the data that you can use to create a rule, review the following table.

 | Platform service | Resource kind | Property | Operator | Value | Description |
 |---------------|---------------|----------|---------------|-------|-------------|